 Table of Contents

-Generalizations as simple statements or comparisons
+Generalizations are simple statements or comparisons

 A generalization paints everything with the same broad brush, from insect legs to the sides of barns.